A High-Gain Observer Approach to Robust Trajectory Estimation and Tracking for a Multi-rotor UAV: Conclusions and Future Directions

 The capability of the controller is illustrated using the example of a multi-rotor landing on a moving ground vehicle.
 The multi-rotor landing is shown in simulation with noise and disturbances added, as well as implemented experimentally on a hexrotor platform.
 Multiple initial conditions and unknown trajectories are tested experimentally and shown to result in successful landings.

-We plan to extend this work to enable in-flight recovery from an actuator failure using multiple models and a family of EHGOs.
-This method can also be extended to consider control optimality.
+We plan to extend this method to consider control optimality.
 The feedback linearizing control could be replaced with an optimal control strategy, such as model predictive control.
 Furthermore, the estimates of disturbance from the EHGO could be used to parameterize a disturbance model online for use in control design.
+This work could additionally be extended to a fully self-contained system by implementing vision based techniques for estimating the relative position to the ground vehicle \cite{falanga2017vision,paris2020dynamic}.
+If measurement noise was found to be a problem on the experimental system, other observer designs could be utilized, for example a low-power EHGO \cite{astolfi2018low} or a cascaded high-gain observer \cite{khalil2017cascade}.